Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-In order to design a third-order \emph{bandstop} filter, we now need to achieve a full-transmission background $|C_{21}|=1$ [case (d)], and then Eq.~(\ref{eq:condition-d}) dictates again three QNMs with $\sigma\propto(1,-1,1)$.
-As explained in detail in section~\ref{sec-QNM-theory}, the background-$C$ design can generally be understood using the system low-$Q$ modes and, in particular, we show in Appendix~\ref{app_infinite-Gamma} that a fully-transmissive $C$ can be achieved by a mode with infinite radiative rate, which effectively models free space.
-Thus, as expected, we need a physical structure with a very small effective index ($\sim1$), while still able to support the required high-$Q$ resonances.
-Moreover, since we want full transmission at zero frequency, the metallic components now should not have a fully-connected topology.
-Therefore, relying on the principle of duality, we choose, in place of each metallic sheet with cross apertures, an array of non-connected thin metallic crosses (as in Fig.~\ref{Fig-test-structure}).
-These are supported by dielectric crosses, also non-connected to minimize the total effective index.
+In order to design a third-order \emph{bandstop} filter, we now need to achieve a full-transmission background $|C_{21}|=1$ [case (d)], and then Eq.~(\ref{eq:condition-d}) dictates again three QNMs with $\sigma^{\mathrm{opt}}\propto(1,-1,1)$.
+As reviewed in section~\ref{sec-2port-general}, the background-$C$ design can generally be understood using the system low-$Q$ modes and, in particular, a fully transmissive $C$ can be achieved by a mode with infinite radiative rate, which effectively models free space~\cite{QNMT}.
+Thus, as expected, we need a physical structure with a very small effective index (about $1$), while still able to support the required high-$Q$ resonances.
+Moreover, since we want full transmission at zero frequency, the metallic components should now not have a fully connected topology.
+Therefore, relying on the principle of duality, we choose, in place of each metallic sheet with cross apertures, an array of nonconnected thin metallic crosses.
+These are supported by dielectric crosses, also nonconnected to minimize the total effective index.
 The structure is shown as an inset in Fig.~\ref{Fig-structures-background-C}(a).
-Its effective circuit model now sees each array of crosses as a shunt series-$LC$ resonance, where $L$ is the inductance of the cross wires and $C$ is the capacitance across adjacent crosses within each array [see Fig.~\ref{Fig-structures-background-C}(a)], and then the couplings between arrays are effectively longitudinal parallel-$LC$, where $C$ is the capacitance across facing (cocentric) crosses and $L$ is the first-order transmission-line model of propagation through the free space, but also includes the small contribution (a large in-parallel value, see Appendix~\ref{app_mutual_inductance}) of the mutual inductance between facing crosses.
-This circuit can implement the desired ISF, where each shunt series-$LC$ or longitudinal parallel-$LC$ can directly impose one of the required three distinct transmission zeros.
+Its effective circuit model now sees each array of crosses as a shunt series-$LC$ resonance, where $L$ is the inductance of the cross wires and $C$ is the capacitance across adjacent crosses within each array [see Fig.~\ref{Fig-structures-background-C}(a)].
+Then, the couplings between arrays are effectively longitudinal parallel $LC$, where $C$ is the capacitance across facing (cocentric) crosses and $L$ is the first-order transmission-line model of propagation through free space, but also includes the small contribution (a large in-parallel value; see Appendix~\ref{app_mutual_inductance}) of the mutual inductance between facing crosses.
+This circuit can implement the desired SF, where each shunt series $LC$ or longitudinal parallel $LC$ can directly impose one of the required three distinct transmission zeros.